kmaiti/automation/ec2-root-vol-encryption/README.md

 8. Start instance if initially it was runnig
 NOTE: Script dones't not cleanup snapshots and old volume.
 You need to manually cleanup.
 This was not added to avoid reverting the volume.
 ###### Contributors
-- Kamal Maiti - kamal.maiti@gmail.com
+- Kamal Maiti - kamal.maiti@XXXX